-The Seventh-day Adventist Church is a protestant denomination that grew out of the great awakening of the 1840’s, but didn’t become an officially organized church until 1863.
+The Seventh-day Adventist Church is a Protestant denomination that grew out of the Great Awakening of the 1840’s, but didn’t become an officially organized church until 1863.
 Fast forward to today and the Seventh-day Adventist Church has become the fastest growing denomination in North America with 1.2 million members in the United States & Canada and 18.7 million members worldwide, in 209 countries.
 In addition, Pew Research found that the Adventist Church is the most racially diverse denomination in the United States.
 The Seventh-day Adventist Church is also most commonly known for its worldwide hospital and education systems, adherence to scripture, promotion of total body health, and observance of the seventh-day Sabbath or Saturday.

 The Seventh-day Adventist Church in Media

 Several publications and documentaries have featured the health and education systems of the Adventist church.
 The National Geographic published an article titled Blue Zones, which states the following; "Study results have shown that, as a group, they [Seventh-day Adventists] currently lead the U.S. in longest life expectancy."
-Additionally, three documentaries The Adventists, Adventist2, and The Blueprint show this protestant denomination’s work in health and education in North America and around the world.
+Additionally, three documentaries The Adventists, The Adventists 2, and The Blueprint show this protestant denomination’s work in health and education in North America and around the world.

 The Blueprint Trailer